MicrosoftDocs/intellicode/docs/visual-studio-whole-line-completions.md

 - Functions in nearby code
 - The IntelliSense list

 The model runs on your local machine.
 This allows the feature to be available in offline and air gapped environments.
-The feature supports many programming languages including Python, JavaScript, TypeScript, C#, and Visual Basic.
+The feature supports C# .

 ## Two Modes